-- Deselect the point by clicking on a blank part of the display. - In the Treeview, right-click on the Deformed Mesh layer and turn on Display. - In the main display view, right-click on the screen and choose All Visible. - Zoom out to view the whole model by clicking the button.
+- Deselect the point by clicking on a blank part of the display. - In the Deformed Mesh layer and turn on Display. - In the main display view, right-click on the screen and choose All Visible . - Zoom out to view the whole model by clicking the sutton.

-- Save the model as a different filename, selecting Yes to continue when informed that all results files will be closed. - Enter the filename as Esveld Temp WithFriction.
+- File Save As... > - Save the model as a different filename, selecting Yes to continue when informed that all results files will be closed. - Enter the filename as Esveld_Temp_WithFriction .